Thomas E. Donilon

 Thomas Edward Donilon (born May 14, 1955) is an American lawyer, business executive, and former government official who served as the 22nd National Security Advisor in the Obama administration from 2010 to 2013.
-Donilon also worked in the Carter and Clinton administrations, including as Chief of Staff of the U.S. State Department.
+Donilon also worked in the Carter and Clinton administrations.
 He is now Chairman of the BlackRock Investment Institute, the firm's global think tank.

 Originally from Providence, Rhode Island, Donilon spent his early career in Democratic politics and then in foreign policy and national security.
 He has advised the presidential campaigns of Jimmy Carter, Walter Mondale, Joe Biden, Michael Dukakis, Bill Clinton, Barack Obama, and Hillary Clinton, designing policy, managing conventions, preparing candidates for debates, and overseeing presidential transitions.
-In 1992, Donilon was named Chief of Staff and Assistant Secretary of State at the U.S. Department of State.
-During his tenure in the Clinton administration, Donilon played a leading role in NATO's expansion and the Dayton Peace Accords, and conducted diplomacy in more than 50 countries.
+In 1992, Donilon was named chief of staff and assistant secretary of state at the State Department.
+During his tenure in the Clinton administration, Donilon played a leading role in NATO's enlargement and the Dayton Agreement, and conducted diplomacy in more than 50 countries.